Start Recovery Today.

 The first step to feeling better is to come to one of our facilities for a comprehensive mental health assessment.
 We’ll ask about your child's current and past symptoms, health history, and any other concerns.
 During the assessment, we also provide orientation for parents and can answer any of your questions about mental health treatment.

-Assessments can be scheduled by phone or chat.
+Assessments can be scheduled by phone or chat, anytime day or night.

 Following the assessment, our team will work with your child and family to determine the best approach to treatment.
 Each treatment plan is unique, based on your child’s needs and goals.